0xDerked/FantasyCampaign/README.md

 # How it works

+See also the [Devpost page](https://devpost.com/software/fantasy-campaign) for this project.

 First the user selects and mints a new character (as an NFT), then starts the campaign.

 As the user progresses through the maze they will eventually hit a spawn point.
 The frontend then call the smart contract to ask for new (random) turn.
 The contract then requests a random value from the oracle (this is shown as the "Dracon consults its oracle modal")  which itself then calls the contract after a period of time, at which point the contract emits a turn event.
 The frontend code responds to that event and checks what type of screen to display to the user - battle or loot.